lonestone/nest-sdk-generator/README.md

 ## Architecture

-NSdkGen analyzes your Nest.js API using a provided configuration file, and produces a client-side SDK.
+nest-sdk-generator analyzes your Nest.js API using a provided configuration file, and produces a client-side SDK.
 This SDK is made of modules containing route methods that all call a central handler with the corresponding URI and parameters.
 The handler makes the request to the server and transmits the response.
 This is where you can customize the data to send to the server, if they need normalization, encryption, hashing, parsing, authentication, or anything else.

 ## Step-by-step generation tutorial

 Generating a SDK is made in two steps:

 - Creating a configuration file for the generator
-- Performing the generation through `nsdkgen generate`
+- Performing the generation through `sdk-generator generate`

 Let's suppose we have a monorepo, with our server being in `apps/api` and running at `http://localhost:3000`, while our frontend is located in `apps/front`.
 We have the following structure: